brave/browser-laptop/docs/state.md

   }],
   closedFrames: [], // holds the same type of frame objects as above
   ui: {
+    mouseInTitlebar: boolean, //Whether or not the mouse is in the titlebar
     tabs: {
       activeDraggedTab: object,
       tabPageIndex: number, // Index of the current tab page